Saturday, August 14, 2021

 (Continued from Part One)

 After a tour, the group returned home to record the single "I Get Around" in 1964.
 Meanwhile, Murry Wilson was fired as manager.
-The song became their first #1 song in the U.S. (also #1 in Canada, 7 in the U.K. and #19 in Sweden), sold over one million copies, was one of the biggest hits of the year (another of The Top 500 Songs of the Rock Era*).
+The song became their first #1 song in the U.S. (also #1 in Canada, 7 in the U.K. and #19 in Sweden), sold over one million copies, and was one of the biggest hits of the year (another of The Top 500 Songs of the Rock Era*).

 The flip side, "Don't Worry Baby", is another fan favorite.